Consulting Director, Justice

 If you are looking to effect change through research and consulting and if you have experience in community assessment, program evaluation and planning, and skills training, we encourage you to explore our Participatory Action Research (PAR) Consultant role within the Justice Practice.
 At Resource Development Associates (RDA), Consultants work as members of project teams on a wide variety of issues including, but not limited to, juvenile and criminal justice, mental health, social services, workforce development, community health, and other disciplines. or this opportunity, you’ll primarily be engaged in a Los Angeles-based PAR project, training and working with system-impacted youth to evaluate an array of youth diversion programs..
 The Consultant position is intermediate level on our consulting career path and can lead to other levels of employment.
 Senior Consultants will also be considered for this position and will have greater responsibilities.

 Celebrating Diversity and Inclusion

 RDA is an equal opportunity employer and is committed to equitable and inclusionary hiring practices.
-We strongly encourage applicants to apply from all cultural backgrounds, religions, sexual orientations, genders, and ages.
+We strongly encourage jobseekers from all cultural backgrounds, religions, sexual orientations, genders, and ages to apply.